Drennan98/TeeTime/README.md

 ### User Story 6 - Signing up for golf newsletter (Will not be implemented at this time)
     - Description: Sign up for a golf newsletter with the latest news from the golf world.

-### User Story 7 - Course ratings (Will not be implmented at this time)
+### User Story 7 - Course ratings (Will not be implemented at this time)
     - Description: Add the ability to rate courses which were submitted by users.

 ### User Story 8 - Defensive programming
 - Description: When signing out, the user is asked "Are you sure you want to sign out?"
     - Steps:
         1. Login or Register using the links provided.
         2. Click "Logout"